Amazon's Prime, Ring and Other Apps Down for Thousands of Users

-Several Amazon.com Inc services including Prime Video, its namesake e-commerce website, and applications that use Amazon Web Services (AWS) were down for thousands of users in the United States on Tuesday.
+Several Amazon.com Inc services including Prime Video and applications that use Amazon Web Services (AWS) were down for thousands of users in the U.S., while also impacting the company's ability to provide regular updates on the outage.

-Amazon said the outage was likely due to issues related to application programming interface (API), which is a set of protocols for building and integrating application software.
+Amazon said on Tuesday the outage was related to network devices and linked to application programming interface, or API, which is a set of protocols for building and integrating application software.

-"We are experiencing API and console issues in the US-EAST-1 Region," Amazon said in a report on its service health dashboard, adding that it has identified the cause and was working to resolve the issue.
+"This issue is also affecting some of our monitoring and incident response tooling, which is delaying our ability to provide updates," the company said on its status dashboard.

+"We are pursuing multiple mitigation paths in parallel, and have seen some signs of recovery, but we do not have an ETA for full recovery at this time."

-Downdetector showed more than 24,000 incidents of people reporting issues with Amazon.
-It tracks outages by collating status reports from a number of sources, including user-submitted errors on its platform.
+Downdetector.com showed more than 28,000 incidents of people reporting issues with Amazon, including its namesake e-commerce website.
+Downdetector tracks outages by collating status reports from a number of sources, including user-submitted errors on its platform.

 The outage might be affecting a larger number of users.